Everything USB

 Drive Design

-The WD My Passport line of portable drives have always been very stylish - yet surprisingly small - devices and the all new refreshed version of the Essential model is no exception.
+The WD My Passport has always been very stylish – yet surprisingly small – devices and the all new refreshed version of the Essential model is no exception.
 While it does come in many color options, mine was the silver and white version.
 To be blunt, this color scheme looks like a million bucks.
 Unless you knew it was made by Western Digital, you could easily be forgiven for thinking it was an Apple product.
 That is how stylish and sleek it is.

 While this itty-bitty external drive is called a Passport, it reminds me more of an old fashioned mini-diary that certain groups would carry around with them.
 Though to be fair, you could also say it looks a like lot a miniature bible (especially if you get the black version).
 In any case, this 1TB drive will be easy to transport with its smooth, rounded edges and small compact stature.
 I am not exaggerating when I say there is literally no sharp edges nor any corners that will jam into you if you stick it in a pocket.
 It may not be as easy to transport as a flash drive, but it is going to be close with a hassle factor approaching zero.